 “You mean Miss Piggy?
 I did nothing at all to her.
 The corpulent one inflicted all injuries on herself.”

-“All I did was burn out a few wires, nothing serious.
+“All I did was short out a few wires, nothing serious.
 It’s not my fault she got the mistaken impression that I set the building ablaze with her locked in her office.
 Though perhaps the Melville and Milton quotes were a bit over the top.
 But she’s the one who clawed at the door like a morbidly obese lobster in a boiling pot.
 I’m just glad she didn’t jump out the window and shatter the continental plate.”

 Synthia’s attacks on the woman’s weight were unfair, though it was true that at six foot tall and perhaps a hundred kilograms, she was large in every sense of the word.
 She wasn’t in shape enough to qualify as Amazonian, but she was far from obese.
 Perhaps Rubenesque was the proper term.
 Still, her appearance was the least of my concerns.
 Less gentle than I needed to be, I pulled her arms behind her back and slapped the cuffs on her wrists.